Carl Gershman: National Endowment for Democracy

 NED is structured to act as a grant-making foundation, distributing funds to private non-governmental organizations for the purpose of promoting democracy abroad.
 Approximately half of NED's funding is allocated annually to four main U.S. organizations: the American Center for International Labor Solidarity (ACILS), the Center for International Private Enterprise (CIPE), the National Democratic Institute for International Affairs (NDI), and the International Republican Institute (IRI).
 The other half of NED's funding is awarded annually to hundreds of non-governmental organizations based abroad, which apply for support.

+Gershman openly stated that the NED did overtly what the CIA once did covertly.
+Among the shapers of the NED's agenda were Madeleine Albright ("We are the indispensable nation") and John McCain ("Bomb bomb bomb, bomb bomb Iran").

 On August 10, 2020, Gershman, along with 10 other U.S. individuals, was sanctioned by the Chinese government for "behaving badly on Hong Kong-related issues".

 In 2021, Gershman was the subject of a hoax by Russian comedians Vladimir Kuznetsov and Alexey Stolyarov, who convinced Gershman and other NED officials they were speaking remotely to Svetlana Tikhanovskaya, the Belarusian opposition leader, and an aide.
 Gersham said the NED "support many, many groups and we have a very, very active program throughout the country", and NED had contact with the chief aide to Russian opposition leader Alexei Navalny.

 Gershman retired as president of NED in summer 2021.